rogerkeays/unchecked/README.md

     cd unchecked
     ./make

-The make command automatically installs the jar to your maven repo if the `mvn` command is found.
+The `make` script automatically installs the jar to your maven repo if the `mvn` command is found.
 To use in your maven projects, add the following dependency:

     <dependency>